 1984 Macintosh release was taken very seriously with the introduction of the Macintosh II costing the same price as a new car.
 The real market winner was the Atari ST, especially the 1040STf* with built in 720kb floppy drive and RGB SCART, selling for $600 compared to the Apple IIGS at $2000. *1040 represents 1mb RAM; Lowercase f – floppy.

 The IIGS was more of a challenge.
-Back to 1986 saw the Apple IIGS with the 65816 CPU clocked down to 2.8Mhz and 256KB of stock RAM, and again a reminder of the entry price point of $2000.
+Back to 1986 saw the Apple IIGS with the 65816 CPU clocked down to 2.8Mhz and 256KB of stock RAM or 128kb RAM as sold in France with entry price point of $2000-$3000.
 I clarified this price of the IIGS, answer is that included a single 800kb floppy and Apple RGB monitor.

 14:30 Acorn Archimedes in 1987 represented the fastest computer for home use at 4.5 MIPS (RISC ARM 32 bit 8 Mhz).
 1995 – 2000 has Personal Computers (IBM Compatible) overtake the market.
 Wing Commander’s VGA graphics and Sound Blaster sound quality really took the market by surprise as the Amiga couldn’t match it.
 Also favouring PC was modem internet connectivity in Windows which could not be matched by 16-bit Amiga and Atari computers.

 14:35 The 16-bit Demo scene provided amazing graphics and sound that tried to compete with VGA graphics.
 A humorous reminder that our presenters are still Apple II loyal.
 Main presenter is back to Antoine who begins with 1977 as the early with ISTC and Sonotec.
 Apple II computers were imported from the USA to make it compatible with French standards such as RGB display cards and light pen input.
-Interestingly distribution rights for Apple were given to Sonotec who marketed it as the PUNCH computer.
+Interestingly distribution rights for Apple were given to Sonotec who kept the original computer name.
+Others had to rename them.
 The expensive pushed it towards business use with accounting programs.
 French translated versions of US software started the market, with titles such as Star Trek.
 Jean-Louis Gassée took over and made a huge impact on the French ][ market.
 He was very active in developer meetings and awards.
-Thanks to his efforts, by 1983, 250,000 ][ computers were in France.
+At the end of 1983, 150k Apple ][ computers were in France.

-14:45 Rare Apple Expo 86 T-Shirt was shown.
+14:45 Rare Apple Expo 1984 T-Shirt was shown.
 With the introduction of the Macintosh to France so came discontinuation of the Apple II support, including the Apple IIGS.
 Olivier and family purchased the Apple IIGS in 1989 with educational discount.
 The Apple IIGS shipped with free boxed copies of GS/Paint and GS/Write, however US equivalents were published by different companies such as Activision.
 Magazines dedicated to the Apple II include Poms which began print release before the Apple II was for sale.
 Tremplin Micro focused more on programming (1985-1990).
 Fanzines helped the market continue.
 A special Apple IIGS programming book was produced.

 14:50 Club Apple, 1984, started subscribing people to an information exchange like service.
 Also sold were disks at around $5 each, copy protected. one of the most famous clubs was GS/Club started in 1989 and lasted until 2000.
 Brutal Deluxe have archived 66 (all) of this club’s magazine and more than 450 floppy discs.
 A compilation CD was issued.
-International agreements for software were made with publishers such as Spinnaker and Edicel to translate and distribute in France.
-It was a one way agreement, meaning Edicel titles were never translated to English for sale in the USA.
+International agreements for software were made with publishers such as Spinnaker and Ediciel to translate and distribute in France.
+It was a one way agreement, meaning Ediciel titles were never translated to English for sale in the USA.
 Version Soft (publisher of GS Paint/Write) were successful in making an agreement with Activision for GS Paint -> Paintworks and GS Write -> Writer’s Choice Elite.
 Broderbund has Chairman brought over for sale in the USA, titled ‘Show Off’.

 15:10 1995 brought Convert 3200 as a fast tool for importing or exporting graphics.
 36,100 lines of code.
 1996 a CD-ROM full of IIGS software sold only in France DeluxeWare.